|

 | |

-to 2 cents lower; wheat futures are 2 to 8 cents higher.
+9 to 11 cents higher; wheat futures are 15 to 21 cents higher.

 David M. Fiala